Russians rush for flights out amid partial reservist call-up

 Social networks in Russian also surged with advice on how to avoid the mobilization or leave the country.

-In an apparent attempt to calm the panic, the head of the defense committee of the lower house of Russia’s parliament, Andrei Kartapolov, said authorities would not place additional restrictions on reservists leaving Russia, according to Russian media reports.
+“Spend your vacation at the resorts of Crimea or (Russia’s southern) Krasnodar region,” Russian media quoted Kartapolov as saying.

+Avtozak, a Russian group that monitors political demonstrations and detentions, reported that some participants were detained at anti-mobilization demonstrations in several cities.

-A group based in Serbia, Russians, Belarussians, Ukrainians and Serbs Together Against War, tweeted that there were no available flights to Belgrade from Russia until mid-October.
+A group based in Serbia, called Russians, Belarussians, Ukrainians and Serbs Together Against War, tweeted that there were no available flights to Belgrade from Russia until mid-October.
 Flights to Turkey, Georgia or Armenia also sold out, according to the Belgrade-based group.

 “All the Russians who wanted to go to war already went,” the group said.
 “No one else wants to go there!”